microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/protectionpolicybase-deactivate.md

 If successful, this action returns a `202 Accepted` response code and a [protectionPolicyBase](../resources/protectionpolicybase.md) object in the response body.

-## Examples : Deactivate an active Protection Policy
+## Examples

-### Example 1
+### Example 1: Deactivate an active protection policy

-Deactivating the Protection Policy when it is in active state.
+Deactivating the protection policy when it is in active state.

 #### Request